Shamaiya Iyengar: Massacre of the Mandyam Iyengars

+The 21st century author Vikram Sampath in his book 'Splendours of Royal Mysore' mentions the brothers Tirumala Rao and Narayana Rao as being nephews of Anche Shamaiah but proof of this from contemporary sources is not found and Vikram Sampath's source for this connection is unknown, although all three belonging to the Bharadwaja Gotra may provide some plausibility for the two brothers having been related to Anche Shamaiah.

-It is also said that many members of the jeystimalla (jetti) clan of Brahmin wrestlers and athletes were also massacred en masse at the same time.
+It is also said that many members of the Jyestimalla (Jetti) clan of Brahmin wrestlers and athletes were also massacred en masse at the same time.
 This is due to the threat perception that such Hindu athletes and warriors would be dangerous if a rebellion ever broke out.
-This community was and is still popularly known as the jetti or the jetti pehelvan community in and around mysore.
-They can found in their wrestling establishments known as garadi mane in the Mysore region.
+This community was and is still popularly known as the Jetti or the Jetti Pehelvan community in and around Mysore.
+They can be found in their wrestling establishments known as garadi mane in the Mysore region.